Slide 1 Slide 2 Slide 3 Slide 4 Slide 5

 Conjugate acids and bases

-In the forward reaction, the CH3COOH donates a proton to H2O.
-Therefore CH3COOH is a Bronsted-Lowry acid and H2O is a Bronsted-Lowry base.
-In the reverse reaction CH3COO- accepts a proton from H3O+.
-Therefore CH3COO- is a base and H3O+ is an acid according to the Bronsted-Lowry concept.
+In the forward reaction, CH3COOH donates a proton to H2O, making CH3COOH a Bronsted-Lowry acid and H2O a base.
+In the reverse reaction, CH3COO- accepts a proton from H3O+, acting as a base while H3O+ is the conjugate acid.

 • A weak acid has a strong conjugate base.